njraladdin/what-did-i-do/project.md

 # ideas

-- dynamic chart: tell AI to generate a any chart with chartjs and data. it can use either sql or python to get stats from db and preview them on a chart
+- dynamic chart: tell AI to generate a any chart with chartjs and data. (note: just use cursor for this to add any chart you want)
-- patterns : use ai to recognise behaviour patterns (using chat / dynamic charts and statistics "what's my most productive hours")
 - memories: everything it knows about  you so far based on what you do on the computer  (what you're working on)
 - ui : the ui is takign too much space than it needs, make it more compact. check Rize ui
 - mcp : expose day analysises and analytics and memories and diary logs in an MCP server